DeSantis unveils an aggressive immigration and border security policy that largely mirrors Trump’s

 The former president also vowed to reinstate coronavirus pandemic-era rules known as Title 42 that allowed U.S. authorities to quickly turn back migrants at the border, decrying without evidence “all of the diseases that illegal aliens are bringing in.”

-DeSantis did not mention Trump by name when unveiling his new policies, but his repeated references to the unfinished border wall was seen as an indirect slap at the former president, who tried and ultimately failed to finish a border wall along the entire 1,950-mile (3,140-kilometer) U.S.-Mexico border during his four years in office.
+DeSantis did not mention Trump by name when unveiling his new policies, but his repeated references to the unfinished border wall were nonetheless a knock on the former president.
+Trump tried and ultimately failed to finish a border wall along the entire 1,950-mile (3,140-kilometer) U.S.-Mexico border during his four years in office.

-Ahead of the Monday announcement, the DeSantis campaign released new merchandise bearing the words, “Build The Wall.
+Before the Monday announcement, the DeSantis campaign released new merchandise bearing the words, “Build The Wall.
 No Excuses.”

+Trump’s policies worked to constrict immigration, but the number of people crossing the U.S.-Mexico border still swelled during his time in office before dropping during the COVID-19 pandemic when he effectively shut the border.

+And his policies caused clogs in the system that led to massive overcrowding; the immigration court case backlog alone grew from roughly 500,000 in June 2016 to 1.3 million cases by the end of 2020.
+There were massive human rights concerns, too, particularly with the Remain in Mexico program and the separation of children from their families at the border.

-In his plan, DeSantis promises to end the United States’ catch-and-release policy, which currently allows for the release of immigrants in the country illegally until their court dates.
-That’s as federal immigration authorities have the funding for just 30,000 beds, making it impossible to detain everyone who is arrested.
+DeSantis promises to end the United States’ so-called catch-and-release policy, which currently allows for the release of immigrants in the country illegally until their court dates.
+That’s as federal immigration authorities have the money for just 30,000 beds, making it impossible to detain everyone who is arrested.

 He’s calling for closing the “Flores loophole,” which, among other things, requires families to generally be released from custody in 20 days.
 It is part of a federal court order, so it’s unclear how he could close it if elected.